-Reading a book is highly recommended for older people as it can reduce stress and increase mental stimulation.
+Reading a book is highly recommended as it can help to reduce stress and increase mental stimulation.

-With World Book Day just around the corner, we take a look at the best books older adults can read and the best books older adults can read with their grandchildren.
+With World Book Day just around the corner, we take a look some great books that are on offer and the best books for reading with grandchildren.

 What is World Book Day?

-Before we begin our list of books older adults should read, let’s take a quick look at what World Book Day is.
+Before we begin our list of books, let’s take a quick look at what World Book Day is.